The Risks of Wearing a Bra that Doesn’t Fit

 1. The danger of too much pressure

 Think about a bra with an underwire, the most popular variety.
-If you choose the wrong size, according to obstetrics and gynecology specialist Dr. Sanchez-Escalonila Zapardiel, what happens is the following:
+If you choose the wrong size, the following can happen:

 - The underwire presses into your chest.

 - The pressure can damage the ligaments of your breast tissue and cause them to sag.

-- A bra that applies too much pressure can also constrict the blood supply to your breast tissue.
+- A bra that applies too much pressure can also constrict the blood supply to your breast tissue and cause cysts.

 2. A bra that’s too large